evergreen-ci/evergreen/docs/Project-Configuration/Commit-Queue.md

 * `--force`

 This flag forces the patch to the front of the queue.
 Use this sparingly and only for urgent scenarios, such as an urgent revert.
+This flag does not work when used in conjunction with the `--pause` flag and should be used with the `--resume` flag.

 #### Feedback
 The merge is performed by a "Commit Queue Merge" task added to the patch when the changes reach the head of the queue.